-16. Revolving Credit Facility
+17. Revolving Credit Facility

-On December 13, 2021, we entered into a five-year \$100,000 senior secured revolving credit facility (the "Credit Facility") with J.P.
-Morgan.
+On December 13, 2021, we entered into a five-year \$100,000 senior secured revolving credit facility (the "Credit Facility") with JPMorgan Chase Bank, N.A. ("J.P.
+Morgan").
 The Credit Facility is available for share repurchases, general corporate purposes, and letters of credit.
 The Credit Facility contains financial maintenance covenants including a leverage ratio and interest coverage ratio.
 The Credit Facility also contains certain customary events of default which would permit the lender to, among other things, declare all loans then outstanding to be immediately due and payable if such default is not cured within applicable grace periods.
 The Credit Facility also limits our ability to incur certain additional indebtedness, create or permit liens on assets, make acquisitions, make investments, loans or advances, sell or transfer assets, pay dividends or distributions, and engage in certain transactions with foreign affiliates.
 Outstanding borrowings under the Credit Facility accrue interest at an annual rate equal to Secured Overnight Financing Rate plus 1.25% subject to increases based on our actual leverage.
 The unused balance on the Credit Facility is also subject to a 0.25% annual interest charge subject to increases based on our actual leverage.
-As of March 31, 2022, there were no borrowings under the Credit Facility and we were in compliance with all covenants.
+As of March 31, 2023, there were no borrowings under the Credit Facility and we were in compliance with all covenants.

-We have deferred the expense related to debt issuance costs, which are classified as Other assets, and will amortize the costs into interest expense over the term of the Credit Facility.
-Unamortized amounts at March 31, 2022 were \$543.
-The amortization of debt issuance costs and interest expense incurred for the year ended March 31, 2022 was \$109.
-There was no amortization or expense incurred for the year ended March 31, 2021.
+We have deferred the expense related to debt issuance costs, which are classified as other assets, and will amortize the costs into interest expense over the term of the Credit Facility.
+Unamortized amounts at March 31, 2023 and 2022 were \$428 and \$543, respectively.
+The amortization of debt issuance costs incurred for the years ended March 31, 2023 and 2022 were \$115 and \$34.

 Item 9.
-Changes in and Disagreements With Accountants on Accounting and Financial Disclosure None.
+Changes in and Disagreements With Accountants on Accounting and Financial Disclosure